Sajel/Fundomate-test-task/README.md

 In general structure of database depends on how data will be retrieved/modified.
 Depends on usage patterns.
 For example if we retrieve only all transactions per account and never retrieve single account we can store transactions in a column with type json.
 If we query transactions per month only then we can group them by months and store them right in DB with this structure.
 Relationship database gives big flexibility of building queries but can have bad perfomance.
 NoSQL databases can give us better perfomance but we have to think about usage patterns before.
 (Relational databases also gives strict scheme => validation).

+###### Task 3:
+Class for calculation is GlassBallsCalculator.
+Test with all combinations is GlassBallsCalculatorTest#full_test.
+Possible solution for 3b is in "task3b" branch.